 Monitoring and operations

-Atmosphere includes a Grafana deployment with dashboards created by default and a Prometheus deployment that collects metrics from the cluster and sends alerts to AlertManager.
+Atmosphere includes a Grafana deployment with dashboards created by default and a Prometheus deployment that collects metrics from the cluster and sends alerts to Alertmanager.
 Loki also collects logs from the cluster using Vector.

 Philosophy and alerting levels